 Preliminary Examination Purpose: Assess student's readiness to ascend to PhD candidacy.
 Protocol: Students will meet with Preliminary Examination Committee.
 Students should submit a written proposal 14 days before the meeting and prepare a concise research presentation of 8 slides (approx. 15 min) to be given during the meeting.
 After the presentation, the Chair will open the meeting to questions (approx. 45-60 min).
-The Chair of the Preliminary Examination Committee should complete the Committee Meeting Report with input from the other Committee Members.
+The Chair of the Preliminary Examination Committee should complete the necessary forms with input from the other Committee Members.
 Recommended duration: 1.5 hours .
-Forms: Preliminary Examination Checklist [OGAPS] Report of the Preliminary Examination [OGAPS] Research Proposal Approval Form for Thesis, Dissertation, or Record of Study [OGAPS] Committee Meeting Report [BCBP] Laboratory Notebook(s)
+Forms: Preliminary Examination Checklist [OGAPS] Report of the Preliminary Examination [OGAPS] Research Proposal Approval Form for Thesis, Dissertation, or Record of Study [OGAPS]